Secure development controls

 Plugins include pre-defined and self-developed detection rules for security vulnerabilities and bugs.

 Third-party libraries are centrally managed with a software composition analysis tool (SCA).
 Daily scans are performed, security vulnerabilities and license risks are detected, and remediation tickets are created.

 Automated security tests

-Individual development teams implement automated security tests in the form of unit tests, integration tests or UI tests which are executed automatically as part of the CI/CD pipeline.
+Individual development teams implement automated security tests in the form of unit tests, integration tests, or UI tests that are executed automatically as part of the CI/CD pipeline.